grzesiek/git_compound/README.md

 *   Build process creates lockfile in `.gitcompound.lock`.
 It locks components on specific commit SHAs.
     It is then possible to build components directly, depending on versions (SHAs) from lockfile.
+    When lockfile is present if will be used each time `build` command is invoked.

+*   It is possible to use repositories, that has been used as dependencies, for development (like in Git submodules).

 ## Commands